1.0

 Empower your pitch with 22 crucial pitch deck statistics.
 Elevate your presentations with must-know facts for startup success in today's competitive landscape.

 Did you know a strong pitch deck makes a startup twice as likely to get funded?
-Yet, creating that perfect pitch deck feels as challenging as building the business itself.
-Some say 80% of a founder's job is to work on the statistics for their pitch deck.
+Yet crafting one often feels as challenging as building the business itself.
+Some founders say 80% of their time goes into shaping the content — and they’re not wrong.
+But here’s the stat that matters most: investors spend only a few minutes reading your deck, which means your headlines carry almost all the weight.

 22 Interesting Statistics and Facts About Startup Pitch Deck